FirebaseExtended/angularfire/docs/reference.md

 });
 ```

-Note that removing a user also logs that user out and will therefor fire any `onAuthStateChanged()` callbacks
+Note that removing a user also logs that user out and will therefore fire any `onAuthStateChanged()`
-that you have created.
+callbacks that you have created.

 ### $sendPasswordResetEmail(email)